ryjen/ryjen.github.io/content/musings/taxing-countries.md

 Even as individuals, we live in our little "me" movies where we are the star, but cannot integrate with other people in their movies without not being the star.
 Same concept.

-It becomes so apparent that a super world governing organization is not only extremely risky and difficult, it is undesirable given any current governments performance in the world.
+It becomes so apparent that a world governing organization is not only extremely risky in terms of power and difficult in terms of fairness, it is also undesirable given any current governments performance in the world.

+The world organizations that exist today like the World Bank, International Monetary Fund or even United Nations just seem to be a next-level pat-on-the-back retreats for bureaucrats in love with the system that serves them.

 Einstein said, **"You cannot fix a problem using the same consciousness that created it."**

-It is the same problem with governments really, case in point with that god awful Trumpist in the Imperial Quartet.
+Same problem with governments really, case in point with that god awful Trumpist in the Imperial Quartet.

 ## New World Order